Michael E. Wechsler, MD, MMSc

 Upon completion of this educational activity, the participant should be able to:

-The University of Cincinnati requires all faculty to disclose any planned discussion of an investigational and/or off-label use of a pharmaceutical product or device within their presentation.
+The credit providers require all faculty to disclose any planned discussion of an investigational and/or off-label use of a pharmaceutical product or device within their presentation.
 Participants should note that the use of products outside FDA-approved labeling should be considered experimental and are advised to consult current prescribing information for approved indications.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati and MCM Education.
 The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians.

-The University of Cincinnati designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit(s).™ Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The University of Cincinnati designates this enduring material activity for a maximum of .50 AMA PRA Category 1 Credit™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Commercial Support Statements

-This activity is supported by an educational grant from Novartis.
+This activity is supported by educational grants from Sanofi Genzyme and Regeneron Pharmaceuticals and Novartis Pharmaceutical Corporation.

-© 2016 MCM Education.
+©2019 MCM Education.
 All rights reserved.
 None of the contents may be reproduced in any form without prior written permission from the publisher.
-The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions, the publisher, the University of Cincinnati, or Novartis.
-Any medications, diagnostic procedures, or treatments discussed by the faculty should not be used by clinicians or other health care professionals without first evaluating their patients' conditions, considering possible contraindications or risks, reviewing any applicable manufacturer's product information, and comparing any therapeutic approach with the recommendations of other authorities.
+The opinions expressed in this educational activity are those of the faculty and do not necessarily reflect the opinions or recommendations of their affiliated institutions, the publisher, the University of Cincinnati, or Sanofi Genzyme and Regeneron Pharmaceuticals and Novartis Pharmaceutical Corporation.
+Any medications, diagnostic procedures, or treatments discussed by the program presenters should not be used by clinicians or other health care professionals without first evaluating their patients' conditions, considering possible contraindications or risks, reviewing any applicable manufacturer’s product information, and comparing any therapeutic approach with the recommendations of other authorities.